Last Updated on December 11, 2024

 Tip # 12 – Regularly scan your repos

-Regular scans for vulnerabilities and bugs can bring more peace to you and your organization itself as your DevOps team will have an opportunity to detect and solve the problems faster.
+Regular scans for vulnerabilities and code security can bring more peace to you and your organization itself as your DevOps team will have an opportunity to detect and solve the problems faster.
 GitHub has its own code scanning feature that can be used for these purposes or you can implement a third-party software, like above mentioned GitGuardian, to scan, detect and remediate bugs in your development process.
-It will help developers prevent creating new security troubles and work peacefully.
+It will help developers prevent creating new security troubles and work peacefully..

 Tip # 13 – Keep your private repositories safe